MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-groups-manage-autopatch-groups.md

     - Review your existing Azure AD group dynamic queries and direct device memberships to avoid having device membership overlaps in between device-based Azure AD groups that are going to be used with Autopatch groups.
 This can help prevent device conflicts within an Autopatch group or across several Autopatch groups. **Autopatch groups doesn't support user-based Azure AD groups**.
 - Ensure devices used with your existing Azure AD groups meet [device registration prerequisite checks](../deploy/windows-autopatch-register-devices.md#prerequisites-for-device-registration) when being registered with the service.
 Autopatch groups register devices on your behalf, and devices can be moved to **Registered** or **Not registered** tabs in the Devices blade accordingly.

-> [!TIP]
+> [!NOTE]
-> During the public preview, Autopatch groups opt-in page will show a banner to let you know when one or more pre-requisites are failing.
-Once you remediate the issue to meet the pre-requisites, it can take up to an hour for your tenant to have the "Use preview" button active.
+> During the public preview, Autopatch groups opt-in page will show a banner to let you know when one or more prerequisites are failing.
+Once you remediate the issue to meet the prerequisites, it can take up to an hour for your tenant to have the "Use preview" button available.

 ## Create a Custom Autopatch group